datavis-tech/reactive-model/README.md

 });
 ```

-When the data flow graph has reactive functions that use asynchronous operations, then `requestAnimationFrame` is no longer a valid way to detect when the complete data dependency graph has been resolved.
+When the data flow graph has reactive functions that use asynchronous operations, `requestAnimationFrame` is no longer a valid way to detect when the complete data dependency graph has been evaluated.
 This is because the asynchronous operation may take longer than a single animation frame to complete.

-In this situation, use `model.set()`, which returns a Promise that is resolved only after the complete data dependency graph has been evaluated, including asynchronous reactive functions.
+In this situation, you can use `model.set()`, which returns a Promise that is resolved only after the complete data dependency graph has been evaluated, including asynchronous reactive functions.

 ```javascript
 model.set({